 - Camera: preferably with a telephoto zoom lens for the photography lovers.
 Otherwise, expect this…

-Top 5 Vantage Points To See Whales
+Top 5 Vantage Points To See Whales in Sydney

 1. Kurnell Cape Solander Lookout

-Cape Solander Lookout is one of the best vista points for whale watching in Sydney.
+Cape Solander Lookout is one of the best lookout points for whale watching in Sydney.
 It’s a part of Kamay Botany Bay National Park in the suburb of Kurnell, only 40 minutes drive south of Sydney.

 Why Cape Solander is our favourite spot